kashodiya/my-open-webui/OPEN-WEBUI-GUIDE.md

 - Review the diagram
 - Explore how to interact with diagram: Zoom in, out, download, refresh, copy etc.
 #### Challenge exercise
-- Come up with the ideas on how to use this feature?
+- Come up with ideas on how to use this feature?
 - Chat with Open WebUI to explore more about your ideas

 ### Get insight from an ERD (Entity Relationship) diagram
 - Open this image in new browser tab